 ♦ Insider Tip: Choose a Transport Broker that offers an all-inclusive quote that’s guaranteed in writing for at least 10-14 days.
 They should also specify that insurance is included, and that there are no taxes, fuel-surcharges or other hidden costs.
 The mark of a solid Transport Broker is a willingness to stand behind the car shipping quote you receive even if gas or labor prices increase in the meantime.
 If they tell you costs have gone up since the 1st quote, find someone else.

 The idea that "you get what you pay for" applies in the vehicle shipping industry, as elsewhere.
 So it’s wise to ask a few questions about a quote that seems too good to be true.
 If you obtain several, one idea is to toss out the lowest – and sometimes the highest.
 Check out FMCSA recommendations and confirm that the company’s license is prominently displayed on their website – along with car shipping reviews.
 And feel free to ask about their accident claims rate, which should be well under 1.0% of annual car transports.

 Then, relax.
 Don’t sweat the details.

-There are tens of thousands of vehicles in transport every single day, and virtually all of them arrive without a single incident or major surprise.
+There are tens of thousands of vehicles being shipped every single day across the United States, and virtually all of them arrive without a single incident or major surprise.
 So if you’ve chosen a reliable car shipping company, you can expect both full coverage and great service.